UBC-DSCI/introduction-to-datascience-python/source/intro.md

 ```

 In the block of code below, we put everything from this chapter together, with a few
 modifications.
-In particular, we have actually kept all columns in the data frame
-by specifying `:` as the second argument in the `loc[]` operation; since you specify
-the variable names to plot in the `altair` chart, you don't actually need to select the columns in advance
-when creating a visualization.
-We have also combined all of our steps into one expression
+In particular, we have combined all of our steps into one expression
 split across multiple lines using the left and right parenthesis symbols `(` and `)`.
-Finally, we have provided *comments* next to
+We have also provided *comments* next to
 many of the lines of code below using the
 hash symbol `#`.
 When Python sees a `#` sign, it
 will ignore all of the text that